BC Provincial Nutrition Benefits Programs

-Provincial nutrition benefits are part of Health Supplements and Programs through the BC Employment and Assistance Program.
-Nutrition benefits include:
+Provincial nutrition benefits are part of Health Supplements and Programs through the BC Ministry of Social Development and Poverty Reduction.
+Ministry services include income assistance, disability assistance and the BC Employment and Assistance Program (BCEA).
+BCEA nutrition benefits include:

 - Monthly nutritional supplement

 Find information on eligibility and application processes at: https://www2.gov.bc.ca/gov/content/governments/policies-for-government/bcea-policy-and-procedure-manual/health-supplements-and-programs/